 Advanced Development contributes towards later stage draft and non-draft costs to complete financing where a strong interest has already been established in the marketplace.

 Please see below for funding GUIDELINES.
 See above for a downloadable PDF.

-Potential applicants are advised to read through the following guidelines and if you have further questions call the team on 02 8289 6424.
+Potential applicants are advised to read through the following guidelines and if you have further questions contact the Development & Production team at email@example.com or 02 8289 6424.

 Click on the items below for the Advanced Development guidelines

 - adult and children’s television drama and narrative comedy including series, miniseries, web series and telemovies

 - factual and documentary television or web programs and series

 We do not fund the development of: